PATH-Global-Health/Topup-Tool-Summary/README.md

 ```
 </details>

-This question is sent to DHIS2 as a web request (an "API call"), and DHIS2 sends back the answer as a spreadsheet-style file (CSV) that R then reads and processes:
+R doesn't send the SQL above — it sends a short web request (an "API call") that just names the saved query by its ID and passes in the date.
+DHIS2 runs its own stored copy of the query and sends back the answer as a spreadsheet-style file (CSV) that R then reads and processes:

 <details>
 <summary>Click to see the actual R code</summary>